dlzeng243/15-466-f22-base1/README.md

 ![Screen Shot](screenshot.png)

 How Your Asset Pipeline Works: \
 All pixel art was created by me on https://www.pixilart.com.
-I wrote a python script to map each pixel of an image to two bit maps that followed the PPU466 specification.
-From there, since I chose to use 16 x 16 images, I split the bit maps up into four parts and printed the code to a text file to copy over to PlayMode.cpp.
+I wrote a python script for my three main assets: apples, slime and walls.
+I read each png image with pillow and then mapped each pixel of the image to two bit maps that followed the PPU466 specification.
+I chose to use 16 x 16 images, so I had to split the bit maps up into four 8 x 8 bit maps to follow PPU466 and I printed the code in a text file so I could copy it over to PlayMode.cpp.
 All files used for the Asset Pipeline can be found in the `assets/` directory.

 How To Play: \